Quick facts about Yellowknife in April

 Yellowknife is an interesting place to go bird watching much of the year, but coming into Spring it gets even better.
 One particularly interesting activity is spotting the owls that live just outside of the city.
 If you are patient enough you can easily spot Great Horned Owls and other owls along Highway 3.

 These are activities that are specific to March or the season.
 There are often many more things to do in Yellowknife that are not dependant on the month or season.

-- Aurora Viewing – Clearly the first activity you need to do when visiting Yellowknife in February.
+- Aurora Viewing – Clearly the first activity you need to do when visiting Yellowknife in the winter.

 - Drive on an Ice Road – The Dettah Ice road is open until mid-April.

 - Dog Sledding – may not be available after April 15.